Olympics-Istanbul clings to bid hopes as blows rain down

 "The prime minister has dreamed of making Istanbul an Olympic city since the time he was the Istanbul mayor."

-Erdogan, who plans to attend the IOC ceremony in Buenos Aires, has presided over a period of unprecedented prosperity during his decade in power and a vote in Istanbul's favour would give him a boost ahead of an election cycle beginning next year.
+Erdogan, who will attend the IOC ceremony in Buenos Aires, has presided over a period of unprecedented prosperity during his decade in power and a vote in Istanbul's favour would give him a boost ahead of an election cycle beginning next year.

 The IOC report on Istanbul praised the government backing, wide public support and its capability to deliver construction for the Games on time with a massive projected infrastructure budget of $19.2 billion, including building legacy projects.